-Regardless of the article type or journal section, authors must always include on the first page of the article, in addition to the title, authors, affiliations, and email addresses, statements regarding Ethical Considerations, Informed Consent, Funding, Conflict of Interest, the use of artificial intelligence, and Authorship.
+Regardless of the type of article or section of this journal, authors must always include on the first page of the manuscript, in addition to the title, authors, affiliations, and email address, declarations regarding Ethical Considerations, Informed Consent, Funding, Conflict of Interests, Use of Artificial Intelligence, and Authorship.

-Declarations are required even if the author considers that none exist or are not applicable.
+Declarations are required even if the author considers that such considerations do not exist or are not applicable.

 Ethical Considerations.
-Any article involving experiments with human subjects requires the author to declare that all procedures were conducted in accordance with the Declaration of Helsinki, relevant laws, and institutional guidelines.
-The reference number of the study's ethical committee approval must be included in Original Articles involving human experimentation.
-For Original Articles involving animal experimentation, compliance with the corresponding regulations must also be stated.
+Any article involving experiments with humans will require the author to declare that all procedures were conducted in accordance with the Helsinki Declaration, relevant laws, and institutional guidelines.
+The reference number of the study approval by an ethics committee should be included in the Original Articles involving human experimentation.
+For animal experimentation, compliance with the relevant regulations must also be stated.